jsam/gears/README.md

 # datagears

-The missing toolkit for next-gen cloud based data processing using `redisgears`.
+Tools for next-gen cloud based data processing based on RedisGears.
 ## Goals

   * Support for runtime and secret values